Chemistry Job Alert

 HPLC stands for High Performance Liquid Chromatography.

-Why is HPLC Important?
+Why is HPLC Important in the Pharma Industry?

-• HPLC helps to:
+HPLC helps in:

-Check purity of drugs
+Checking the purity of drugs

-Identify impurities
+Detecting impurities

-Measure quantity of compounds
+Measuring the exact quantity of compounds

-Simple Example to Understand
+Simple Example to Understand HPLC

 Main Parts of HPLC (Easy Explanation)